Most requestedHammam & Spa in Marrakech

 8

 Sunrise yoga on the dunes.
 Full day of desert silence and solitude.
 Guided journaling.
-Sound healing ceremony at night.
+Sound session at night.

 9